The Elephant in the Room is a feature film I wrote and directed.

 After a lot of editing and test screening we’ve arrived at a version of the film I’m so happy with.

-We’re in talks with distributors and are expecting to do a limited, multi-city theatrical release in early 2025.
+We’re in talks with distributors and are expecting to release it in 2025.

 Original post – September 12, 2023: